 - UPF is enhanced to produce measurements according to UserDataUsageMeasures event and UserDataUsageTrends event and to send notifications as instructed in the subscription.

-In this solution, the subscription to UPF does not have any impact on UPF packet matching procedure.
-The UPF traffic differentiation in the User PDU Session is according to the packet detection rules that have been installed for each PFCP session by SMF.
-This means that when measurements are requested for an/per application, UPF considers for the measurements of a User PDU Session and App Id only the traffic that is matching a PDR which has that App Id.

 - SMF is enhanced to provide ULI (TA) to UPF over N4.
 UPF is enhanced to map PDU sessions to an AoI with TA granularity based on N4 ULI and to determine which PDU Sessions are for users with an AoI.